nushell/nushell.github.io/cookbook/http.md

 Suppose you are querying several endpoints, perhaps with different query parameters and you want to view all the responses as a single dataset.
-You can make use of `$it` to run nu commands on every row of data.

 An example JSON file, `urls.json`, with the following contents: